Discover the Canadian Rockies by RailItinerary

 Day 3: Vancouver / Rocky Mountaineer / Kamloops

 Board the Rocky Mountaineer to freshly baked scones and a welcome toast on your way to Kamloops through Fraser Canyon and the fertile Thompson Valley.
 Riding the rails through the Canadian Rockies is an adventure like no other, combining breathtaking natural beauty and delicious samplings of regional cuisine with insightful educational content.
 Your enthusiastic Canadian hosts will tell you stories and describe in detail all the places you pass by.
-This train of world-class staff is beloved by Canadians and you'll see people coming out to wave at you all along the route.
+This train and its world-class staff are beloved by Canadians, and you'll see people coming out to wave at you all along the route.
 They love the smiles and waves back!